niplav/site/spans.md

 	* They also mention studies investigating the time required for attentional switching in acoustic contexts: "Pearson and Lane (1991a) studied the time course of the attention-shifting process between lists and also found large age-related improvements between 8 and 11 years.
 Whereas 8-year-olds required more than 3.5 s to completely switch from monitoring one list to another, 11-year-olds and adults appeared to complete the switch in less than 2.5 seconds."
 * [Muhammad 2020](https://www.digitalinformationworld.com/2020/02/report-shows-that-attention-spans-are-shortening.html)
 	* Time spent on websites on average.
+		* This is not an adequate metric, I believe: It would also decline if people would become better at prioritising on which websites are more worthy of their attention.
 * [Lorenz-Spreen et al. 2019](./doc/psychology/attention_span/accelerating_dynamics_of_collective_attention_lorenz-spreen_et_al_2019.pdf "Accelerating dynamics of collective attention")
 	* Time that specific pieces of information (hashtags/n-grams/Reddit submissions &c) were popular